 "Historically we treated cancers by the part of the body affected but now we're classifying cancer molecularly," said Paul Fearn, biomedical informatics lead at Fred Hutch.
 "There could be several cancers related to one genetic variation.
 Now, imagine being able to look across every single instance of an expressed gene in every single person who's come through the door.
 That would be the holy grail of precision oncology.
 That's what HIDRA is intended to be."

 The HIDRA project involves ongoing collaboration with our partners, including Solid Tumor Translational Research (STTR), Seattle Cancer Care Alliance (SCCA), UW Medicine, Seattle Children’s and LabKey Software.
-A fully functional HIDRA portal for brain cancer, known as Argos, will launch this summer.
+HIDRA portals for multiple cancers will be released in 2015.